 I feel being too extreme on either side of the argument is not the answer.
 Finding the right balance that works in your house is.

-We are an evolving society and what seems socially unacceptable now, in a few years will be common place.
+We are an evolving society and what seems socially unacceptable now, in a few years will be commonplace.
 Continually assessing the situation looks like the best way forward.

 For now, we are spending more time outside, cooking together, doing homework with no arguments, having conversations whilst making eye contact and making fabulous memories.
-It feels amazing and I highly recommend it for anyone seeking more balance!
+It feels amazing and I highly recommend it to anyone seeking more balance!

-SHOULD WE BE UNPLUGGING OUR KIDS?
+Love SHOULD WE BE UNPLUGGING OUR KIDS?
+Or know someone who needs to read this?
+Please share away!